rakytap/sequential-quantum-gate-decomposer/README.md

 ## Standalone executable

-During the compilation and the instalaltion processes of the QGD package a standalone executable was also built and copied into the directory **path/to/gsl/bin**.
+During the compilation and the installation processes of the QGD package a standalone executable was also built and copied into the directory **path/to/gsl/bin**.
 This executable can be executed by a command

 $ ./decomposition_test

 and it starts a decomposition of a random general unitary matrix.
-The source of this example is located in **path/to/qgdsource/test_standalone/** and shows a simple testcase of the usage of the QGD package on source code level.
+The source of this example is located in **path/to/qgdsource/test_standalone/** and shows a simple test case of the usage of the QGD package.
 The Doxygen documentation of the QGD API can be also generated in order fully exploit the functionalities of the QGD package (for further details see section **Doxygen manual** at the end of this manual).

 ## Python Interface